VDA5050/VDA5050/VDA5050_EN.md

 Master control has the option to make changes to the horizon by sending entirely different nodes as the new base.
 The horizon can also be deleted.

-To allow loops in orders (like going from node 1 to 2 and then back to 1) a sequenceId is assigned to the node and edge objects.
+To allow loops in orders (like going from node a to b and then back to a) a sequenceId is assigned to the node and edge objects.
 This sequenceId runs over the nodes and edges (first node of an order receives a 0, the first edge then gets the 1, the second node then gets the 2, and so on).
 This allows for easier tracking of the order progress.